Homebrew/homebrew-cask/README.md

 Homebrew-cask provides a friendly homebrew-style CLI workflow for the administration of Mac applications distributed as binaries.

-It's implemented as a `homebrew` "[external command](https://github.com/Homebrew/homebrew/blob/master/share/doc/homebrew/External-Commands.md)" called `cask`.
+It's implemented as a `homebrew` [external command](https://github.com/Homebrew/homebrew/blob/master/share/doc/homebrew/External-Commands.md) called `cask`.

 ## Let's try it!